Settlement movement: Australia

 Australia's first settlement activity was begun by the University of Sydney Women's Society.
-The Society was instigated by Helen Phillips when she was the first tutor of women students at the University of Sydney in 1891-1892.
+The Society was instigated by Helen Phillips when she was the first tutor of women students at the University of Sydney in 1891–1892.
 Before she took up that position, Phillips visited Cambridge and Oxford Universities in England to find out how they supported women students.
 She also visited her younger brother, William Inchbold Phillips, Priest in Charge, St John's College Mission (Lady Margaret Church) Walworth where she learned more about the work of the college mission.
 The mission involved university students in charitable works and educating poorer people in the area in the settlement movement tradition.
-She took the model back to Australia and formed the Women's Society which focused on visiting patients in hospitals and setting up night schools particularly a night school for girls at Millers Point, North Sydney.
+She took the model back to Australia and formed the Women's Society which focused on visiting patients in hospitals and setting up night schools particularly a night school for girls at Millers Point, Sydney.
 After Phillips left the university for missionary and education work in Ceylon (now Sri Lanka) the founding principal of the new Women's College, Louisa Macdonald developed settlement work further through the Women's Association.
 Over the years The Settlement gained the support of other partners and provided services for Aboriginal and migrant families and is now known as The Settlement Neighbourhood Centre in Darlington, Sydney New South Wales.